fpapadopou/pde/README.md

 # PDE, a Parser Development Environment
-A web development environment for creating context-free language parsers using Flex and GNU Bison.
+A web environment for creating context-free language parsers using Flex and GNU Bison.

 This project is based on the following open-source projects